aiven/aiven-docs/docs/tools/cli/user/user-access-token.md

 ### `avn user access-token list`

-Retrieves the information for all the access tokens active session in the session:
+Retrieves the information for all the active tokens:

 -   Expiration time
 -   Token prefix